 In each class there will one or more painting exercises.
-Handout materials and some preparation instructions will be emailed to each student.
-At the beginning of each session you will see an example of that day’s painting.
-Then you will watch Robert demonstrate that painting.
-Some of the days you will paint along with Robert, step by step.
-There will be detailed explanations of all the painting exercises.
-Robert will look at each individual’s endeavors and give valuable feedback.
+Handout materials and some preparation instructions will be emailed to each student prior to the first session.
+At the beginning of each session you you will watch Robert demonstrate.
+Most days you will paint along with Robert, step by step as he explains the painting exercise.
+Robert will look at each individuals endeavors and give valuable feedback.

 A #10 or #12 round brush.
 Or a Chinese calligraphy brush about the same size.
 Chinese calligraphy brushes and Sable hair brushes hold more water than the synthetic brushes.

 A 3/4” or 1” flat watercolor brush.
 Or a 1” Hake brush.

 Colors can be what you have.
 Robert will be using: Permanent Rose or Alizarine Crimson, Vermillion, Azo yellow (Aureolin), Yellow Ochre or Raw Sienna, Cobalt Blue, Phthalocyanine Blue or Prussian Blue, Hookers Green or Viridian Green, Burnt Sienna, and Black.
 You don’t have to have these colors.

 A No. 2 HB pencil (sharp), a cotton rag, some tissues.

 One full sheet of 140# cold pressed watercolor paper torn down to 8 sheets, 7.5” x 11” and a backing board or one watercolor block 8” x 10” or 9” x 12”.

 A water container–an empty peanut butter jar or a yogurt container will work fine.